How to tell if a cat is pregnant: signs, stages & care

 As she gets close to giving birth, she might appear to be anxious or restless.

 You should keep your cat indoors for the final two weeks before the kittens are due.
-This will ensure your cat nests inside and that your kittens are born indoors, in a safe, warm home.
+This will ensure your cat nests inside and that your kittens are born indoors in a safe, warm home.
 Otherwise, cats can nest and give birth in hidden outside locations.

 Preparing & caring for a pregnant cat

-Pregnant cats should, ideally, be vaccinated before pregnancy.
 The vaccination and pregnancy should also be coordinated by a vet.
-Worming and other forms of parasite prevention can continue in pregnancy.
+Worming and other forms of parasite prevention can continue in pregnancy, and intestinal worms can be passed from a mother to her young through pregnancy and nursing.
+As a result, it’s important to see your vet about a fecal check.
 However, it’s crucial that you only use pregnancy-safe medicines.

 When it comes to caring for a pregnant cat, it’s important to be gentle with her and make sure she has everything she needs.